Skip to content

-The same binary works headless — pass a subcommand to use the CLI, run with no args to launch the GUI.
+The CLI shares the capture engine with the GUI.
+Pass a subcommand to use the CLI; run with no args to launch the GUI.

 portfinder --help

-Capture one CDP/LLDP packet and print the switch info.
+Capture one CDP, LLDP, or MNDP packet and print the switch info.

 portfinder capture --interface en0 --protocol LLDP